fairouzK/Container-NFT/README.md

 #### Thesis Part-II

 In the shipping process, every container is represented using an NFT.
-This makes it easier in pwnership transfer and cargo history traceability, easier cargo auctioning platform, and secure shipping documentaion.
+This makes it easier in ownership transfer and cargo history traceability, easier cargo auctioning, and secure shipping documentaion.

 Process flow steps:  <br>